 Female ferrets have a unique reproductive system (unlike human dogs or horses) they have induced ovulators (releases eggs from ovaries).
 These won’t ovulate until they mated because the ovulation triggers when a male bites on her neck while mating.
 The more trauma inflicted the more she releases eggs so the kits she has by mating.

-The thing is to understand that cats and rabbits also have induced ovulators but ferret’s season won’t over on its own and keep going.
+The thing is to understand that cats and rabbits also have induced ovulators but ferret’s season won’t cover on its own and keep going.
 While how much it will take longer to go on the estrogen keeps releases into the bloodstream and cause infection.
-You must know that estrogen contributes to the sexual characteristics of female and prepare her body for fertilization.
+You must know that estrogen contributes to the sexual characteristics of a female and prepare her body for fertilization.
 So when it will release in excess and suppress the bone marrow preventing making blood cells then it happens.
 Let’s know is it true a female ferret will die if not mated?

 How would you know the symptoms?

 If you have a female ferret and you hadn’t sprayed her she might suffer from several conditions and infection such as: